Seven UCT Researchers Awarded ‘Career Starting’ SAMRC Grants

 From funding research into the genetic factors behind kidney disease to preventing cardiovascular disease in pregnant women, the SAMRC SIR grants go a long way to kick-start a research career in health sciences.

-Seven UCT researchers have been awarded a South African Medical Research Council (SAMRC) Self-Initiated Research (SIR) grant to forward their research interests and offer support onto the first rung of the research funding ladder.
+Seven UCT researchers have been awarded a South African Medical Research Council (SAMRC) Self-Initiated Research (SIR) grant to forward their research interests.
+And for the six early-career researchers awarded these grants offer support onto the first rung of the research funding ladder.

 “Securing research funding is one of the most challenging elements of a career in research,” said Dr Zulfa Abrahams, Research and Development Manager in the Faculty of Health Sciences (FHS) Research Office.